Monday, October 25, 2010

 *if you touch him from behind, duck, because he will turn around swinging

-he turned 60 this year and has no grey hair (of course, he
+he turned 60 this year and has no grey hair (of course, he does have my son for the summer, so that's likely to change).

 I believe one of the biggest factors in shaping Tony's life was his stuttering.
 As a child, I remember making phone calls for him - he would often not be able to verbalize the "hello, is..." before the person at the other end hung up.
 Sometimes, he'd call back several times, hoping to get the words out, until the other person would assume it was a prankster on the other end.
 He is one of the most intelligent people I know, but spent close to fifteen years working at General Motors, dreaming of becoming a teacher.

 He still pauses before words when he's anxious or stressed, but he went back to college at 42 and finally has that dream job teaching 5th graders.
 Apparently a late bloomer, he also got married last fall.
-Intelligent, philosophical, generous, honest, compassionate, caring and funny...I hope to be more like this old soul when I grow up
+Intelligent, philosophical, generous, honest, compassionate, caring and funny...I hope to be more like this old soul when I grow up.

 Tuesday, October 5, 2010